Atlas rule: tracked for review does not mean recommended.Every candidate keeps missing proof visible.

 Community averages and notes never change CSR verification, ranking, risk label, result-sheet status, or editorial conclusions by themselves.

-No approved historical community notes are currently on file for this provider.
+No approved historical community notes are on file.